samer-allaham/Note-app/README.md

 ### Run the command: node app.js list to list the items in your note book.

 ### Run the command: node app.js read --title="example" to read a specific item.

+#### Note: you need to install the depencies required also you need to have node and npm installed on your computer.